outfindo/outfindo.dev/_posts/2022-01-24-senior-backend-engineer-php.md

 * makefiles and shell scripts for task automation
 * dockerized dev stack

-## What we are starting or planning to do (may be one of your tasks)
+## What we are starting or planning to do

+These may be one of your first tasks:
 * better data models on API, OpenAPI specs
 * GitHub Actions CI pipeline (not needed for one-man show:)
 * better monitoring